Gin people: History

-During the Mạc dynasty (1533–1592), the lands south of Shiwandashan Mountains including the Bailong Peninsula were ceded to the Ming dynasty.
+Mạc Vietnam ceded the lands south of Shiwandashan Mountains, including the Bailong Peninsula, to the Ming dynasty.
 Jiangping was a melting pot of Vietnamese and Chinese, however, the region was neglected by the Vietnamese government.
-During the 18th and 19th, the area became a hotbed of piracy (see: Pirates of the South China Coast).
-After the end of the Sino-French War in 1885, Jiangping and the Jing Islands were ceded by the French to Qing China.
+During the 18th and 19th centuries, the area became a hotbed of piracy.
+After the Sino-French War in 1885, Jiangping and the Jing Islands were ceded by the French to Qing China.

 Geography

 The people of this very small ethnic minority have lived for about 500 years on the three islands of Wanwei (Vạn Vĩ), Wutou (Vu Đầu) and Shanxin (Sơn Tâm) off the coast of Guangxi, China, about 8 km east of the border with Vietnam.
 Some also live in nearby villages of Zhushan and Tanji.

 In the 1960s, the islands were connected to the mainland by a land reclamation project.

 The islands are administered as part of Dongxing county within Fangchenggang prefecture.

 A minority also live in nearby counties and towns with predominately Han Chinese or Zhuang populations.

 The Gin live in a subtropical area with plenty of rainfall and rich mineral resources.
 The Gulf of Tonkin to its south is an ideal fishing ground.
 Of the more than 700 species of fish found there, over 200 are of great economic value and high yields.
 Pearls, sea horses and sea otters which grow in abundance are prized for their medicinal value.
 Seawater from the Gulf of Tonkin is good for salt making.
 The main crops there are rice, sweet potato, peanut, taro and millet, and sub-tropical fruits like papaya, banana, and longan are also plentiful.
 The large tracts of mangroves growing in marshy land along the coast are a rich source of tannin, an essential raw material for the tanning industry.